AccelerationNet/clsql-helper/README.md

    log-database-query , which uses the clsql printer and allows easily recording queries executing on a given connection
  * coersion to/from clsql data types an value

+## db-object - class

+### Web Thread Safety - through dynamic connection binding

+If you def-view-classes inherit from clsql-helper:db-object then they will never use stored database connections (from view-database slot) and instead will prefer the dynamic *default-database*.

+Using with-database/with-a-database then become useful ways to interact with clsql in a multithreaded web environment.

+### Automatic Primary Key filling

+While there is code in clsql to handle filling primary keys, I have never quite wrapped my head around it.
+Instead if you inherit from mssql-db-object or pg-db-object the db-objects will autofill single primary keys (from IDENTITY / SERIAL) Primary Key columns.

+This is somewhat specific to how we design databases (most all tables have a single IDENTITY / SERIAL PK) and might not be applicable to all situations

 ## Future